Skip to Content

 The Importance of Open Closets and Cabinets

-Facilitating air circulation is a vital step in restoring your home’s comfort after experiencing an increase in humidity or flooding.
-One simple yet effective action you can take to promote air movement is by opening your closets and cabinets.
+Facilitating air circulation is vital in restoring your home’s comfort after experiencing increased humidity or flooding.
+Opening your closets and cabinets is one simple yet effective action to promote air movement.

-Likewise, removing the sliding drawers from dressers and other furniture further aids in decreasing overall humidity.
-This practice allows air circulation to access often closed-off spaces, thus expediting the drying process.
+Likewise, removing the sliding drawers from dressers and other furniture further decreases overall humidity.
+This practice allows air circulation to access often closed-off spaces, thus expediting drying.

 • Dealing with Flooded Crawl Spaces